Australian frontier wars: Dispersed frontiers

 Fighting between Indigenous Australians and European settlers was localised, as Indigenous groups did not form confederations capable of sustained resistance.
 Conflict emerged as a series of violent engagements, and massacres across the continent.
 According to the historian Geoffrey Blainey, in Australia during the colonial period: "In a thousand isolated places there were occasional shootings and spearings.
 Even worse, smallpox, measles, influenza and other new diseases swept from one Aboriginal camp to another ...
-The main conqueror of Aborigines was to be disease and its ally, demoralisation".
+The main conqueror of Aborigines was to be disease and its ally, demoralization".

 The Caledon Bay crisis of 1932–34 saw one of the last incidents of violent interaction on the "frontier" of indigenous and non-indigenous Australia, which began when the spearing of Japanese poachers who had been molesting Yolngu women was followed by the killing of a policeman.
 As the crisis unfolded, national opinion swung behind the Aboriginal people involved, and the first appeal on behalf of an Indigenous Australian, Dhakiyarr Wirrpanda, was launched to the High Court of Australia in Tuckiar v The King.
-Following the crisis, the anthropologist Donald Thomson was despatched by the government to live among the Yolngu.
+Following the crisis, the anthropologist Donald Thomson was dispatched by the government to live among the Yolngu.
 Elsewhere around this time, activists like Sir Douglas Nicholls were commencing their campaigns for Aboriginal rights within the established Australian political system and the age of frontier conflict closed.